oracle-samples/ofs-sample-plugins/templates/README.md

 The following templates are available:

 - `basic`: A basic plugin with the minimum required files.
 Uses a simple bootstrap presentation layer.
 Uses the packages `@ofs-users/plugin` and `@ofs-users/core`.
 - `ojet-beta`: A plugin with a more complex presentation layer.
-Uses Oracle JET as the presentation layer.
+Uses Oracle JET with Virtual DOM as the presentation layer.
 Currently in beta mode.
 Self-contained.
+See {this} (https://docs.oracle.com/en/middleware/developer-tools/jet/15.1/index.html) for a full guide on Oracle JET.